Westbrook/blog/composed-true-concidered-harmful.md

 ## Native DOM Events <a id="native-elements"></a>

 Native HTML elements communicate up the DOM tree using DOM events.
-You might be used to seeing this with elements like `<input />` which publish events like `change` and `input`, or with the `<button />` element, where it's common to rely on the `click` event that it publishes.
+You might be used to seeing this with elements like `<input />` which publish events like `change` and `input` or with the `<button />` element, where it's common to rely on the `click` event that it publishes.
 It might not be immediately clear you are relying on these things, but if you've worked with `onclick` (native) or `onChange` (virtual DOM) properties, it is these DOM events that you are relying on under the hood.
 Knowing that these events are dispatch along the DOM tree, we can choose locations (either explicit or general) at which to listen for the via the `addEventListener(type, listener[, options/useCapture])` method that is present on any `HTMLElement` based DOM node.

 These events have two phases; the "capture" phase and the "bubble" phase.
 During the capture phase, the event travels from the top of the DOM down towards the dispatching element and can be listened for on each of the elements that it passes through in this phase by setting the third argument of `addEventListener()` to true, or by explicitly including `capture: true` in an `options` object passed as the third argument.
 For example the steps of the "capture" phase of a `click` event on the `<button>` in the following DOM structure: